To that end, we have established three programs that will lay the groundwork for our ongoing democracy programming:

 As part of the International Democracy Internship Program (IDIP), DODO partners with international universities to offer local, Washington D.C.-based support, advice, and educational programs for students interning or engaging in short-term work experience in the greater Washington, D.C., area.
 IDIP emphasizes the value of international and inter-cultural exchange and learning -- and encourages participating students to explore, understand, and write-about their comparative perspectives on U.S. institutions and government.
 Students will regularly publish their insights on the DODO Blog.

 DODO currently partners with the Jeff Bleich Centre for Democracy and Disruptive Technologies (JBC) at Flinders University in Adelaide, Australia, on its Washington Internship Program (WIP).
-Since its founding year in 2000, WIP has sent 138 students to work in the US Congress and DC-based think tanks, media outlets, and nonprofits.
+Since its founding year in 2000, WIP has sent 138 students to intern in the US Congress and DC-based think tanks, media outlets, and nonprofits.
 Working closely with The Fund for American Studies (TFAS), DODO provides local support, advice, educational tours, and extra curricular activities to Australian undergraduate students to complement their internships on Capitol Hill.

 The DAP is a DODO initiative that creates and maintains the DODO Academic Advisory Council (DAAC).
 The DAAC is a diverse network of scholars from political science, public policy, history, sociology, and allied fields who provide DODO with high-level and strategic guidance on: